Wang-ML-Lab/MMLU-SR/README.md

 ```bash
 python3 evaluate.py
 ```
+The output of models' evaluation can be downloaded with this [Google Drive link](https://drive.google.com/file/d/1BKBx4LrkvU9WCnTREc1ENuRITT_xByI_/view?usp=sharing).

 ## Huggingface
 We also provide a Hugging Face Dataset for users who want to use other frameworks like lm-evaluation-harness.